raganwald-deprecated/homoiconic/2009-09-22/anaphora.md

 **Anaphors for conditionals**

 Many people are familiar with the [andand gem](http://github.com/raganwald/andand "raganwald's andand at master - GitHub").
-The rationale goes something like this.
 Say you want to write some code like this:

     big_long_calculation() && big_long_calculation().foo